andrewpratt64/openrct2-CrashEffects/distribution/README.md

 - Footpath additions (benches, lamps, etc.) can be damaged and destroyed in explosions

 ### TODO
-- Make peeps that aren't in a ride die if touching an explosion
 - Update the preview gif/thumbnail to show new features
 - Improve documentation for compiling